 A rewards card gives you the potential to earn cash back and could help you raise your credit score, which makes it a strong option for those looking to rebuild their credit.

 While there are rewards credit cards you can get with bad credit, you'll have limited options.
-You also may not be able to get a credit card if you have too much debt, have applied for too many credit cards recently, a recent bankruptcy, or no bank account.
+You also may not be able to get a credit card if you have too much debt, too many recent credit card applications, a recent bankruptcy, or no bank account.

-However, it's important to be vigilant about not overspending, while also managing your credit utilization to keep yourself debt-free.
+It's important to be vigilant about not overspending while also managing your credit utilization to keep yourself debt-free.
 But, as with any card, there is the underlying possibility of getting a rewards card with a high-interest rate, so consider whether you can handle that before signing up.

 Does it make sense to get a rewards card with bad credit?
 Weighing the pros and cons can help you determine whether it's the right move for you.